PRIMITIVE-IO/unity-weaver/README.md

 IMPORTANT: TO SUCCESSFULLY TRACE, CODE IN THE MAIN ASSEMBLY NEEDS TO BE CHANGED AND SAVED ON EVERY RUN, BECAUSE THE ASSEMBLY GETS CACHED.

+IMPORTANT: mono.cecil package MUST BE 1.10.2. later versions have system dll conflict with Unity

 # Weaver
 A a code weaver built for use in [Unity Engine](https://unity3d.com/).
 Based very heavily off of [Fody](https://github.com/Fody/Fody).
 Implmented using [Mono.Cecil](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).